bless4/eventboard/README.md

 Event App is for finding events that you wish to attend or letting others know about your event.
 The event app lets you see who is planning to attend an event and let them know which events you are going to.

+## Features

+- Add, update and delete your own events
+- Let others know which events you are planning on attending
+- Let others know what events you are hosting

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.